photo of Pont de l'Arche next to the Eure river

 Turn around and admire the Crosne tower.
 Far less austere than the towers of the curtain walls,

-it evokes a little fairytale castle, escaped from time.
-This is because the upper part was built in the 19th century.
-Only the base of the tower, dating from the 13th century, was ordered by Philippe Auguste.
+it is reminiscent of a small fairytale castle that has escaped from time.
+That’s because the upper part was built in the 19th century.
+Only the base of the tower, which dates back to the 13th century, was commissioned by Philippe Auguste.

 PDA-14.mp3Circuit de PDA - Etape 14